Nagendra1997/dummypy/README.md

 - Your Hostname.
 All your users will connect to this hostname and hence ensure that it is correct.

-- Database Information : Database Name,Database Username,Database host , Database Password
+- Database Information : Database Name,Database Username,Database host ,Database Password

 - TLS/SSL Cerificate for your hostname [Optional but recommended]

 ![Console Screenshot](screenshots/config-start.jpg)

-Also, note that there is a configuration setting available to direct mesibo in case of premise issues.
-If you 'enable Auto fallback to cloud'  mesibo will connect to cloud service if your premise/datacenter having issues.
+Also, note that there is a configuration setting available to redirect mesibo in case your premise/datacenter is having issues.
+If you enable - Auto fallback to cloud,  Mesibo will connect your application to Mesibo Cloud Services immediately.
 However,any offline messages stored on your premise maynot be delivered.
 Storage/bandwidth charges will apply.

 If you enable Privately Hosted ,no network check will be performed by Mesibo.

 ## Step 4 - Configure TLS Certificate